AGOberfeld/AGOtools/README.md

 ### tukey

-Adds variables to a given dataset (data) which indicate if oberservations on a specified variable (dv) are outliers according to the tukey criterion.
+Adds variables to an input dataset (data) which indicate if observations on a specified variable (dv) are outliers according to a "nonparametric"  criterion proposed by John Tukey.
+Values of variable dv more than k*IQR (interquartile range) below the first quartile (25% quantile) or more than k*IQR above the third quartile (75% quantile) are flagged as outliers.

-The argument tukey_crit can be used to modify the factor of the inter quantile range (default = 3).
+The argument tukey_crit can be used to modify the factor k (default = 3).

 Identify outliers without excluding them: